Swear jar

 A swear jar (also known as a swearing jar, cuss jar, swear box or cuss bank) is a device intended to discourage people from using profanity.
-Every time someone uses profanity, others who witness it collect a fine, by insisting that the offender put some money into the box.
+Every time someone uses profanity, others who witness it collect a fine, by requiring that the offender put some money into the container.
 The concept had existed since at least the 16th century and the modern concept appears to have originated in the 1890s.

 Description

 A swear jar is intended to discourage people from using profanity.
-When a person is witnessed using profanity, the witness assesses a fine by insisting that the offender put some money into the box.
+When a person is witnessed using profanity, the witness assesses a fine by insisting that the offender put some money into the jar or box.
 The container may be made of glass, porcelain, or metal, and may have a lid with a slot.
 A swear jar might not be a physical object; instead, a notional swear jar is referred to in order to indicate someone's use of profanity has been noted.

 From time to time, the accumulated money may be used, often for some agreed-upon personal purpose or contributed to charity.